infiniteflash24/NFL-draft-trade-app/README.md

 # NFL-draft-trade-app
-To use this application, you need to download R-Studio and the relevant packages.
+To use this application, you need to download R-Studio and the relevant packages referenced in the `global.R` file.

 Once you're setup, open the `server.R`/`ui.R`/`global.R` file in R-Studio and click "Run App".